 - Call or visit the credit bureau you received your credit report from.
 This can also be done online.

-- You must log your dispute within three months of issue of the credit report that you’re
+- You must log your dispute within three months of issue of the credit report.

 - Complete the challenge form and submit it.